Inv8Solutions/trapihaus/README.md

 ### Prerequisites

-- Node.js 18+
+- Node.js 20+ (recommended: 20.17.0 LTS or 22.9+)
-- npm or yarn package manager
+- npm (ships with Node; updating to latest optional)

+Note: This repository includes an `.nvmrc` set to `20.17.0`.
+If you use nvm/nvm-windows, running `nvm use` will select the correct version.

 ### Installation